-What's the difference between a press release and public relations?
+What's the difference between press releases and public relations?

 By Axia Public RelationsJanuary 1, 2026

-Learn when to use a press release or a public relations strategy and how a trusted public relations agency can strengthen your brand’s reputation.
+Learn when to use a press release or a public relations strategy and how a trusted PR agency can strengthen your brand’s reputation.

 You want your brand to be visible and taken seriously.
 But when you are sorting through everything from social media updates to press announcements, it is easy to confuse the tools that get attention with the strategies that build trust.